Fonts and Colors

 But this font is easier on the eyes and the information is communicated clearly.

-For headings, go large and bold but don't go too crazy with style.
+For headings, go large and bold but don't go too wild with style.
 Headings is where we like to let our font flag fly, but in a presentation or research poster it can look anywhere from amateur to illegible.
 Steer clear of heavily stylized fonts in any professional setting.
 What works for a wedding invitation or a Halloween party doesn't work well in a research poster (unless your research was on Halloween or weddings).

 Color Choice is Easy